Terms of therapy

 All therapists are required to have regular supervision to support professional practice and all cases are discussed using a pseudonym and as no identifying details are used, your privacy would therefore always be maintained.
 Additionally, your therapist is qualified, accredited with the National Counselling Society, fully insured and has an enhanced DBS to work with vulnerable adults and children.

 Your therapist may make brief case notes at the end of all counselling sessions in order to monitor their work and these are always non-identifiable, are kept secure and are destroyed after 3 years.

 Closure of Therapy Agreement

-You may choose to end your counselling relationship whenever you wish, alternatively you may find the work draws to a natural ending.
+You may choose to end your counselling relationship, or find the work draws to a natural ending.
 In either case it is important to have a closing session(s) to say goodbye, as this is an integral part of the therapeutic process.

 Our psychological contract is what we’ve agreed to focus on in our sessions.
-This contract isn’t written down but serves as a reminder as to what you’d like to achieve or explore.
+This serves as a reminder as to what you’d like to achieve or explore.
 The psychological contract may be a firm goal or an emerging ideal, it’s something that’s likely to shift slightly over time too.
 I’m clear with clients as to what can be achievable and we co-create the steps to get there.
 Otherwise… how would you know that therapy has met your needs?

 Thanks to Unsplash for the beautiful photography featured throughout this website.